Being a mom is tough, especially if this is your first time entering into the difficult role.

 21. Use Plastic Condiment Containers to Store Pacifiers

 I will admit not all pacifiers will fit, but mine do so this works out great!

 Mom Hacks for the Unpredictable

-21. Pack a “What If” Bag and Keep it in Your Car
+23. Pack a “What If” Bag and Keep it in Your Car

 Here is what you should always have on hand, just in case (and in addition to your diaper bag items):

 - two changes of clothes

 - a pair of socks

 - two swaddles or blankets